clusterio/clusterio/docs/developing-for-clusterio.md

 - `add_remote_interface`:
     Callback called before on_init/on_load callbacks<sup>[1]</sup>.
 It
-    has no special meaning and receives no arguments but should be used for registring remote interfaces.
+    has no special meaning and receives no arguments but should be used for registering remote interfaces.
 - `add_commands`:
     Callback called before on_init/on_load callbacks<sup>[1]</sup>.
 It
-    has no special meaning and receives no arguments but should be used for registring commands.
+    has no special meaning and receives no arguments but should be used for registering commands.

 <sub>1: Before 0.17.69 these callbacks were called after
 on_init/on_load.</sub>